rails-mcp-server

 Integration with LLM Clients

-- Start the Rails MCP Server.
+- Start the Rails MCP Server (default STDIO mode).

-- Connect your MCP-compatible client to the server.
+- Connect your MCP-compatible client.

 License

-Bug reports and pull requests are welcome on GitHub at rails-mcp-server.
+Contributions are welcome on GitHub at https://github.com/maquina-app/rails-mcp-server.